ejohansson13/concepts_explained/UNet/UNet.md

 Now imagine we've only been looking at the topmost of the kaleidoscope image.
 And so we shift the lens down slightly to the next stage.
 A lot of the image will still look the same but we've lost the topmost row of the image and gained another row instead. ![Second row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_second_row.png) We shift down another row. ![Third row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_third_row.png) And another, where we've arrived at all the information our kaleidoscope has to offer. ![Fourth row of a convolution operation between a matrix and a kernel](/UNet/Images/cwc_fourth_row.png)
 As you can see in the example, our input matrix is 6x6 while our output matrix is 4x4.
 The reason for this decrease in size is that as we move the kernel around the input matrix, we inevitably lose out on the edgemost matrix elements.
 This is intended for the U-Net architecture.
 The authors refer to it as the overlap-tile strategy, important for biomedical image segmentation as we only utilize pixels of the image where the full context is available in the input image.

-### Batch Normalization
-Sometimes, we have batch normalization.

 ### Rectified Linear Unit
 Now that we have our output matrix, we apply an element-wise activation function.
 An activation function takes in a value and